-Day 15: Friday 28 October, Depart Taormina.
+Day 15: Friday 19 April, Depart Taormina.
 Tour Ends

-• Airport transfer from Taormina to Catania Airport for those taking the ASA 'designated' flight
+• Airport transfer from Taormina to Catania Airport for departing on AZ1724 at 1100hrs

-Participants travelling on the ASA 'designated' flight will transfer to Catania airport in the early morning.
+Participants travelling on the ASA 'designated' flight will transfer to Catania airport in the morning (flight AZ1724 departing Catania for Rome at 1100hrs).
 Alternatively, you may wish to extend your stay in Italy.
 Please contact ASA if you require further assistance.
 B